Early Years Learning

 We set social development at the core of our learning and understand the value of harmonious relationships, friendship and kindness.
 Children are encouraged to become well-rounded and sociable through the modelling of positive interactions and language at all times.
 We spend time getting to know families so that we can celebrate each child as an individual and promote mutual respect, understanding for the diverse cultural backgrounds of others and develop a strong moral ethos in every child.
 This is strongly reflected within our curriculum and teaching timetable where cultural diversity is embedded and celebrated throughout the academic year.

 We employ a child-led problem solving approach to conflict resolution and hold children responsible for their actions and behaviour.
 We teach about honesty, co-operation and respect.
 While teaching children to be assertive, we balance this with empathy and understanding for others and support children to solve their friendship problems independently, where possible.

 At William Torbitt we believe that reward systems and praise should be consistent, fair but overall a positive acknowledgment of the achievements of all children from all backgrounds and abilities.

-Click below for the EYFS Parents’ Guide to find out more.
+Read the EYFS Parents’ Guide (What to expect, when?
+Guide for Parents) to find out more.